Talking Footy: Second instalment (2013–2020)

 The show is hosted by Luke Darcy with Wayne Carey, Tim Watson and Jacqui Felgate.
 It is broadcast from Seven's Docklands studios in Melbourne.
 Other panellist to appear on the program included Brian Taylor, Campbell Brown, Sam McClure and Mick Warner.

-In June 2020, the program will be temporarily axed along with AFL Game Day due to the effects of the coronavirus pandemic.
-The show was confirmed cancelled by Seven's head of sport Lewis Martin in March 2020 with a new “Footy Magazine” set to replace it.
+In June 2020, the program was temporarily axed along with AFL Game Day due to the effects of the coronavirus pandemic.
+The show was confirmed cancelled by Seven's head of sport Lewis Martin in March 2021 with a new “Footy Magazine” set to replace it.

 Segments

 Various segments on the show include: